 We originally used yardage and a Charm Pack bundle from the Marmalade collection by Bonnie & Camille for Moda Fabrics.
 This is an older collections, which is no longer readily available, but your new fabric options are endless.
 A great place to start is to browse the amazing Charm Pack selection at Fat Quarter Shop.
-Once you have your Charm Pack selected, pick a couple of your favorite fabrics from within the same collection for the pillow top and back.
+Once you have your Charm Pack selected, pick a couple of your favorite fabrics from within the same collection for the pillow front and back.

 Sewing Tools You Need

 NOTE: Supplies listed below are for ONE 20″ pillow.